cuba-platform/imap-addon/README.md

 #### Event types

-All events contain `ImapMessage` object that can be used to determine where an event occurs (mailbox, folder, message)
+All events contain the `ImapMessage` object that can be used to determine where an event occurs (mailbox, folder, message).

-The application component allows the following kind of IMAP events:
+The application component supports the following kinds of IMAP events:

-* `NewEmailImapEvent` is triggered for folder having event with type `ImapEventType.NEW_EMAIL` enabled when new message arrives to the folder on IMAP server
+* `NewEmailImapEvent` is triggered for a folder having an event of the `ImapEventType.NEW_EMAIL` type enabled, when a new message appears in the folder on the IMAP server.
-* `EmailSeenImapEvent` is triggered for folder having event with type `ImapEventType.EMAIL_SEEN` enabled when message is marked with IMAP flag `javax.mail.Flags.Flag.SEEN`
+* `EmailSeenImapEvent` is triggered for a folder having an event of the `ImapEventType.EMAIL_SEEN` type enabled, when a message is marked with the `javax.mail.Flags.Flag.SEEN` IMAP flag.
-* `EmailAnsweredImapEvent` is triggered for folder having event with type `ImapEventType.NEW_ANSWER` enabled when message is replied (usually it happens through marking message with IMAP flag `javax.mail.Flags.Flag.ANSWERED`)
+* `EmailAnsweredImapEvent` is triggered for a folder having an event of the `ImapEventType.NEW_ANSWER` type enabled, when a message is replied (usually it happens when a message is marked with the `javax.mail.Flags.Flag.ANSWERED` IMAP flag).
-* `EmailFlagChangedImapEvent` is triggered for folder having event with type `ImapEventType.FLAGS_UPDATED` enabled when message gets any IMAP flag changed, including both standard and custom flags.
+* `EmailFlagChangedImapEvent` is triggered for a folder having an event of the `ImapEventType.FLAGS_UPDATED` type enabled, when a standard or custom IMAP flag is changed for a message.
-Event contains `Map` holding changed flags accompanied with actual state (set or unset)
+The event contains a `Map` of all changed flags and their actual state (set or unset).
-* `EmailDeletedImapEvent` is triggered for folder having event with type `ImapEventType.EMAIL_DELETED` enabled when message is completely deleted from folder on IMAP server, it is **not** related to IMAP flag `javax.mail.Flags.Flag.DELETED`.
+* `EmailDeletedImapEvent` is triggered for a folder having an event of the `ImapEventType.EMAIL_DELETED` type enabled, when a message is completely deleted from a folder on the IMAP server side, it is **not** related to the IMAP flag `javax.mail.Flags.Flag.DELETED`.
-Such events are also triggered when message is moved to trash folder on server in case `ImapMailBox` was configured with trash folder in place
+Such events are also triggered when a message is moved to a trash folder (if it is configured for a mailbox) on the server.
-* `EmailMovedImapEvent` is triggered for folder having event with type `ImapEventType.EMAIL_MOVED` enabled when message is moved to other folder on IMAP server.
+* `EmailMovedImapEvent` is triggered for a folder having an event of the `ImapEventType.EMAIL_MOVED` type enabled, when a message is moved to another folder on the IMAP server.
-**NOTICE**: standard implementation tracks only folders which are selected in `ImapMailBox` configuration not counting trash folder if such was configured
+**Note**: the standard implementation tracks only folders which are selected in the `ImapMailBox` configuration, but does not count a trash folder, if one is configured.
-* `NewThreadImapEvent` is not implemented yet
+* `NewThreadImapEvent` is not implemented yet.

 ### Using API

-Component provides following API to interact with IMAP server:
+The component provides the following API to interact with the IMAP server:

-* `ImapAPI` having methods:
+* `ImapAPI` methods:
-    * `Collection<ImapFolderDto> fetchFolders(ImapMailBox)` - allows to retrieve all folders preserving tree structure.
+    * `Collection<ImapFolderDto> fetchFolders(ImapMailBox)` — retrieves all folders preserving the tree structure.
-    * `Collection<ImapFolderDto> fetchFolders(ImapMailBox, String...)` - allows to retrieve folders with specified names.
+    * `Collection<ImapFolderDto> fetchFolders(ImapMailBox, String...)` — retrieves folders with the specified names.
-    Result does not preserve tree structure
+    The result is not structured as a tree.
-    * `List<ImapFolderDto> fetchMessage(ImapMessage)` - allows to fetch single message using reference
+    * `List<ImapFolderDto> fetchMessage(ImapMessage)` — fetches a single message using a reference.
-    * `void moveMessage(ImapMessage, String)` - allows to move message to different folder on IMAP server
+    * `void moveMessage(ImapMessage, String)` — moves a message to a different folder on the IMAP server side.
-    * `void deleteMessage(ImapMessage)` - allows to completely delete message from the folder
+    * `void deleteMessage(ImapMessage)` — deletes a message from a folder.
-    * `void setFlag(ImapMessage, ImapFlag, boolean)` - allows to change specified flag of the message, flag can be set or unset
+    * `void setFlag(ImapMessage, ImapFlag, boolean)` — sets or unsets a specified flag for a message.
-* `ImapAttachmentsAPI` having methods:
+* `ImapAttachmentsAPI` methods:
-    * `Collection<ImapMessageAttachment> fetchAttachments(ImapMessage)` - allows to retrieve attachments of the message.
+    * `Collection<ImapMessageAttachment> fetchAttachments(ImapMessage)` — retrieves attachments included in a message.
-    Result contains only meta data, no content
+    The result contains only meta data, no content.
-    * `InputStream openStream(ImapMessageAttachment)` and `byte[] loadFile(ImapMessageAttachment` - allow to retrieve content of the message attachment
+    * `InputStream openStream(ImapMessageAttachment)` and `byte[] loadFile(ImapMessageAttachment` — retrieve the content of a message attachment.